thisisraghavkumar/Hack4NSIT/README.md

 3. A combination of the above two features can make the process of diagnostic at fingertip more intuitive and accurate.
 The user can ask in a very human way his concerns.
 4. A database containing diversified solutions to many trivial health problems can make the product more relevant and likeable.
 Creation of such a database will require extensive scrapping and surfing.
 5. Using NLP setting reminders can be made more intuitive.
 To obtain the best results we need to classify the intents for as many possible expressions as there are.
 Training is time consuming and hence has been skipped in the prototype.
-6. The product can also provide cloud storage for previous medical records for easy access.
+6. The product can also provide cloud storage for previous medical records for easy access during emergencies.
 7. This product can be also used to connect users in remote locations to better services.